-“Everything is so beautiful,” Besi cried as the wide-eyed, big-cheeked trumpeters passed by into Kend proper.
+“Everything is so beautiful,” Besi cried as the big-cheeked trumpeters passed by into Kend proper.
 “So beautiful!”

-Then a single shout from the people drowned out all words.
+A single shout from the people drowned out all words.
 Marching in polished bronze armor framed by crimson cloaks, their steel boots drumming the cobble-stoned street, the honor guard, the Djinn of the God-Kin, streamed into the city, beating their shields with the flats of their swords.

 “You think I could grow me some potatoes in the land of the Shining Ones, Tan?”
 Felix asked.

-“You could grow all the potatoes you want,” said Besi as Tanlray shook his head.
-The sooner he could be away from fools like Felix, the better his life would be.
+“Grow all the potatoes you want,” said Besi as Tan shook his head.
+The sooner he’d be away from fools like Felix, the better his life would be.

-Come on Choosing, come on!
+Come on, Choosing, come on!

 Silence.
-The crackling of burning wood, dull shouts in the distance; confused, drunken, frightened.
+The crackling of burning wood, dull shouts in the distance, confused, drunken, frightened.

 Blak arose through the ruin of the ceiling, pushing past blocks of fractured marble and clouds of fine, white powder.
-Another figure struggled through the rubble, a servant, face bloody, and stumbling, “You killed the…the Master…Lord Kenalel…you killed…you…”
+Another figure struggled through the rubble, a servant, face bloody.
+“You killed the Master, Lord Kenalel.
+You killed…”